Exceptional winemaking starts in the vineyard; discover how on guided hikes or your own.

 Free self-guided tours at several wineries

 St. Francis, Balletto, and other wineries offer free self-guided vineyard tours year-round.
-No appointments are needed—find the first stop or pick up a map in the tasting room and head into the vineyard.
+No appointments are needed—find the first stop or ask in the tasting room and head into the vineyard.
 Placards along the way explain the farming techniques and such strategies as employing wind blowers to fight winter frost and nesting boxes to support owls for rodent control.
 Tip: You don’t have to pay for a tasting to explore the vineyards, though you’re welcome to do so.